null-Exception1/minecraftmultiplayer/README.md

 - `yaw` (IEEE 754 float)
 - `pitch` (IEEE 754 float)

-> Only triggered when rotation is done without movement
+> Only triggered when rotation is done without movement.
 > A server packet is recieved for correction every couple seconds.

 ---